Purely quadratic non-Gaussianity from tachyonic instability: Primordial black holes and scalar-induced gravitational waves: SIGWs and Observational Implications

 \subsection{SIGW spectrum from quadratic perturbations}

 The large curvature perturbations on small scales responsible for PBH formation also act as a source for SIGWs.
-Through second-order mode coupling, these fluctuations induce tensor modes upon horizon re-entry during the radiation-dominated epoch.
-The generation of SIGWs acts most efficiently around horizon crossing and rapidly becomes negligible shortly after re-entry due to the oscillation and decay of the sourcing scalar perturbations.
+Through second-order mode coupling, these fluctuations induce tensor modes upon horizon reentry during the radiation-dominated epoch.
+The generation of SIGWs acts most efficiently around horizon crossing and rapidly becomes negligible shortly after reentry due to the oscillation and decay of the sourcing scalar perturbations.

 At a later time when the GW density fraction becomes constant, the energy density parameter can be expressed analytically in terms of the primordial curvature power spectrum $\mathcal{P}_\zeta$ as~\cite{Kohri:2018awv,Espinosa:2018eve,Inomata:2019yww}